 - Tea Tree — Antibacterial, anti-fungal, and antiviral

-Check you laundry detergent — make sure you read labels before you buy any laundry products and definitely avoid brands that don’t tell you what’s in them.
+Check you laundry detergent and make sure you are going green!
+Be sure to you read labels before you buy any laundry products and definitely avoid brands that don’t tell you what’s in them.
 If there is no information that’s a good sign that they have something to hide.
 A good rule of thumb is if you can’t pronounce it then don’t buy it!

 Whatever choice you make in your detergent make sure it is healthy, toxic free, natural and green!